Everest Base Camp Heli Trek – 7 days

 The hotel in Kathmandu does provide the free storage services.
 Inform the hotel reception and leave all your items that are not required for the trekking to them.

-Yes, you can obtain a visa easily upon your arrival at Tribhuwan International Airport in Kathmandu.
-Tourist Visa with Multiple Entry for 30 days can be obtained by paying US $ 40 or equivalent foreign currency.
-Similarly, Tourist Visa with Multiple Entry for 90 days can be obtained by paying US $ 100.
-Please bring 2 copies of passport size photos.
+Yes, you can obtain the visa easily upon your arrival at Tribhuwan International Airport in Kathmandu (Tourist Visa with Multiple Entries for 15 days can be obtained by paying USD 30 or equivalent foreign currency.
+Similarly, Tourist Visa with Multiple Entries for 30 days and 90 days can be obtained by paying USD 50 and 125 respectively.
+Please bring 2 copies of passport size photos.)

 Our guides are 24 hours available for the services during the trek.
 They are trained to use first aid kit and have knowledge to use Oxy meter.
 They are very much aware that higher the altitude the oxygen level gets lesser so to get updated on the oxygen level of our client and to know whether they are fit enough or needs extra precautions to continue.

 Guides carry local sim cards both Nepal Telecom and Ncell in order to update whereabouts and situation of our every client.
 During the time of emergency our guides are alert and keeps updated to head office in Kathmandu that is available 24 /7 to arranging from horse to mules or helicopters in the must needed cases especially when client is seriously sick in the mountain and needed to be hospitalized.